 The tuxedo can be rented or purchased if you don’t have one.
 Buying a tuxedo isn’t as expensive as you may think – they are available online for as little as $125-$150.
 The turtleneck can be bought at any men’s store.
 We purchase the logo polo shirts in bulk.
 Talk to Tom Cromwell if you want one.
 Cost is $22 (be careful on the choice of size—they tend to run large).

 We would be delighted to have you as a chorus member.
-If you have any questions, concerns, ideas or anything else relating to the chorus fell free to talk to Tom Cromwell, your mentor, your section leader, Shawn, or any other member.
+If you have any questions, concerns, ideas or anything else relating to the chorus fell free to talk to Tom Cromwell, your mentor, your section leader, Denise, or any other member.
 Very best wishes, and let’s start singing!